I love writing about relationships, love, romance, and flirting. I hope you find the advice in my articles useful.

 But if you really care about her, put these feelings aside and spare a minute to reply back to her text.
 Subtly use clever words so that you end the conversation with your reply.
 For example

 You: Just hanging out with mates.
 Talk to you when I get back home.

 By saying that you will speak to her once you get back home, it will subtly bring a closure to the message.

 7. Avoid being alone with the girl your girlfriend is jealous about.

 If your girlfriend is jealous about just one person in particular, avoid hanging out with that person until the issue is sorted out.
 Spending time with that person alone will lead to more arguments and fights between you and your girlfriend.

 Put yourself in your girlfriend's shoes and think for a moment.
 Suppose your girlfriend was friends with a single guy who is the ideal definition of an attractive hunky man.
 Would you be comfortable knowing that your girlfriend is hanging out with him alone at his place, considering your insecurity?

-9) Be careful of what you post on other girls' Facebook and Twitter
+9. Be careful of what you post on other girls' Facebook and Twitter profiles.

 From the perspective of your girlfriend's jealousy in your relationship, stuff that you post on another girl's Facebook or Twitter can really go wrong.
 Be really careful of your online habits while you try to calm your girl down.